 \section{Introduction}

-With the heated demand for domain-specific accelerators, field-programmable gate arrays (FPGA) are widely used.
-It is, however, labor-intensive to write register-transfer-level hardware description languages, such as VHLD and Verilog.
-High-level synthesis (HLS) provides a much easier solution by compiling a source code written in a software programming language, such as C, MatLab, etc., into an FPGA circuit~\cite{HLS_background1,HLS_background2,HLS_background3}.
+With the heated demand for domain-specific accelerators, field-programmable gate arrays (FPGAs) are widely used.
+It is, however, labor-intensive to write register-transfer-level hardware description languages, such as VHDL and Verilog.
+High-level synthesis (HLS) provides a much easier solution by compiling a source code written in C++ into an FPGA circuit~\cite{HLS_background1,HLS_background2,HLS_background3}.

-The source code consists of a program (also called ``kernel'') that describes the FPGA's functional behaviors, and several pragmas inserted in the program that instruct the hardware synthesis process, such as parallelization, pipeline, etc., as illustrated in the code snippets in Fig.~\ref{fig:intro_challenge}.
-While it is relatively easy to design the program, it heavily requires hardware knowledge to design the pragmas, and different pragma designs can lead to significantly different FPGA performances, posing a great challenge for software developers~\cite{gnn-dse}.
-Recent works have automated pragma design for programs, employing heuristics methods or machine learning methods.
-The heuristic methods use bottleneck analysis~\cite{AutoDSE} or non-linear programming based on lower-bound objective function~\cite{NLP-DSE,Sisyphus}.
-The machine learning methods train a surrogate model to predict the FPGA's performance from the source code, so that we can rely on the model prediction to find the best pragmas without running time-consuming HLS.
-Since HLS data is very scarce, it is difficult to train a large language model, and graph neural networks (GNNs) that are based on the control data flow graph~\cite{gnn-dse,gnn-dse-maml,harp,gnn_hls_model1,gnn_hls_model2,gnn_hls_model3} are widely utilized.
-Some very recent work~\cite{progsg} explores using both GNN and lightweight language models.
+The source code consists of a C++ program (also called a ``kernel'') that describes the FPGA's functional behaviors and several pragmas inserted into the program.
+The pragmas instruct the hardware synthesis process, such as parallelization, pipeline, and loop tiling, as illustrated in the code snippets in Fig.~\ref{fig:intro_challenge}.
+Different pragmas can lead to significantly different FPGA performances, so it is very important fo find the most effective pragmas.
+It still requires a great deal of hardware knowledge to design the pragmas, posing a great challenge for software developers~\cite{gnn-dse}.

+Recent works have designed several methods to automate pragma design for a given C++ kernel.
+Heuristic methods use bottleneck analysis~\cite{AutoDSE} or non-linear programming based on lower-bound estimation~\cite{NLP-DSE,Sisyphus}.
+Machine learning methods train a surrogate model to predict the FPGA's performance from the source code, so that we can rely on the model prediction to find the best pragmas without running time-consuming HLS.
+HLS data is scarce, so it is difficult to train a large language model, and graph neural networks (GNNs) based on the control data flow graph are widely used~\cite{gnn-dse,gnn-dse-maml,harp,gnn_hls_model1,gnn_hls_model2,gnn_hls_model3}.
+A recent work~\cite{progsg} also uses both GNN and lightweight language models.